 - Fourth, in some cases, the plaintiff must prove special damages.

-- A communication that imputes a serious crime involving moral turpitude or a felony
+- A communication that suggests the plaintiff was involved in a serious crime involving moral turpitude or a felony

-- A communication that exposes a plaintiff to hatred
+- A communication that exposes a plaintiff to ridicule

 - A communication that reflects negatively on the plaintiff's character, morality, or integrity